Let It Bleed: Reception

-Let It Bleed was the Stones' last album to be released in an official mono version, which is rare and highly sought-after today.
-This mono version is merely a 'fold-down' of the stereo version.
-Nevertheless, it was included in the box-set The Rolling Stones in Mono (2016).
-The album was released in US as an LP record, reel to reel tape, audio cassette and 8-track cartridge in 1969, and as a remastered CD and chrome cassette tape in 1986.
-In August 2002, it was reissued in a remastered CD and SACD digipak by ABKCO Records, and once more in 2010 by Universal Music Enterprises in a Japanese only SHM-SACD version.

 In a retrospective review, NME magazine said that the album "tugs and teases" in various musical directions and called it "a classic".
 In his 2001 Stones biography, Stephen Davis said of the album "No rock record, before or since, has ever so completely captured the sense of palpable dread that hung over its era."
 In a five-star review for Rolling Stone in 2004, Gavin Edwards praised Richards' guitar playing throughout the album, and stated: "Whether it was spiritual, menstrual or visceral, the Stones made sure you went home covered in blood."
-Jason McNeil of PopMatters wrote that Beggars Banquet and Let It Bleed are "the two greatest albums the band’s (or anyone’s) ever made".
-In Steven Van Zandt's opinion, Let It Bleed was one in the Stones' series of four studio LPs – including Beggars Banquet (1968), Sticky Fingers (1971) and Exile on Main St. (1972) – that was "the greatest run of albums in history".
+Jason McNeil of PopMatters wrote that Beggars Banquet and Let It Bleed are "the two greatest albums the band's (or anyone's) ever made".
+In Steven Van Zandt's opinion, Let It Bleed was one in the Stones' series of four studio LPs—including Beggars Banquet (1968), Sticky Fingers (1971) and Exile on Main St. (1972)—that was "the greatest run of albums in history".

-According to Acclaimed Music, it is the 42nd most celebrated album in popular music history.

 The album was included in a "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2000, Q magazine ranked it at number 28 in its list of "The 100 Greatest British Albums Ever".
 In 2001, the TV network VH1 placed Let It Bleed at 24th on their "100 Greatest Albums of R 'n' R" survey.
-In 1997, it was voted the 27th-"Best Album Ever" by The Guardian.
+In 1997, it was voted the 27th-best album ever by The Guardian.
 In 2003, Rolling Stone ranked it at number 32 on the magazine's list of the "500 Greatest Albums of All Time."
 It maintained the rating in a 2012 revised list, and was ranked at number 41 in a 2020 revised list.
 It was inducted into the Grammy Hall of Fame in 2005.

 Track listing

 The track listing on the back of the album jacket did not follow the one on the album itself.
 According to Brownjohn, he altered it purely for visual reasons; the correct order was shown on the record's label.
 Additionally, "Gimme Shelter" is rendered as "Gimmie Shelter" on the jacket.
-Some releases have "Gimmie Shelter" on the cover, the inner sleeve and the LP label.
+Most releases have "Gimmie Shelter" on the cover, the inner sleeve and the LP label, until 2019.